laoke2013123/gitlearner/readme.txt

 leo kuo
 cool guy
 bro
-git has a mutable index called stage
+git has a mutable index called stage some dumbshit